matrix-org/matrix-spec-proposals/proposals/2376-no-url-previews.md

 # MSC 2376: Disable URL Previews
+This MSC is an alternative suggestion to [MSC2385](https://github.com/matrix-org/matrix-doc/pull/2385).

 Currently URLs posted in chat give a URL preview.
 Sometimes, for example with bots, this can be unwanted.
 For instance if a bot is posting a message with a lot of links, or the content of the link is already obvious from the message itself.